ably-labs/cursors-everywhere/README.md

 ```

 In this code, we keep track of the last cursor position (`lastPosition`).
 When the cursor moves, we calculate the interpolated positions between the last position and the new position using a helper function (`interpolate`).
 We then send these interpolated positions instead of the actual positions.

-**Insert Image Here:** A diagram showing how position interpolation and message batching work would be helpful here.
-The diagram could show a series of cursor movements, the points selected for interpolation, and how these points are batched into messages.

 ### Message Batching